dgc-proton/2022-23_EEESoc_self-balancing_robot/README.md

 # Self Balancing Robot

-This repository contains files relating to the final version of a self-balancing robot built by Dave & Anoop to enter the 2022-23 Aberdeen University Electrical & Electronic Engineering Society self balancing robot competition.
+This repository contains files relating to the final version of a self-balancing robot built by Dave & Anoop to enter the 2022-23 Aberdeen University Electrical & Electronic Engineering Society Robotics League; a self balancing robot competition.

 The competition had 7 events which all competitors had to compete in: